 Of course the option IS always there to make the actual crackers.
 Especially if we want s’mores.
 So I’ll show you how if that’s your desire😊.

 What you’ll love right off the bat with this recipe is that it’s all made in one bowl!
 No stand mixer or even handheld mixer required.
 Just a bowl and a spoon or spatula.
 Of course you CAN always make it in a stand mixer or with a handheld, but it’s definitely not required as you can see in the video.

 If you haven’t already noticed how easy it is to make these gf graham crackers, you could always go the store bought route to make a crumb crust.
 Schar makes a pretty decent graham cracker here (affiliate link).
 But I urge you to just try these gf graham crackers before hopping in the car.

-To make a gf crumb crust, break apart the large sheet of graham crackers into smaller pieces and place them in a food processor (or a large ziptop baggie).
+To make a gf crumb crust, break up the graham crackers into smaller pieces and place them in a food processor (or a large ziptop baggie).
 Process into fine crumbs (or use a rolling pin to crush them in the baggie).
 Add the sugar and melted butter and pulse until well combined (or dump crumbs into a bowl and stir everything together with a fork or spoon).

 When gluten free graham crackers are as easy to make as this, why would you even THINK about going to the store to buy them?
 These are perfectly crunchy with that familiar cinnamon molasses taste!